Anubhav4989/IMDb-Movie-Dataset-Analysis-Dashboard/README.md

 ## Project Summary
 ### Introduction
-This presentation provides a summary of insights extracted from the IMDb Movie Dataset, visualized using Power BI.
+This project provides a summary of insights extracted from the IMDb Movie Dataset, visualized using Power BI.
 The dashboard showcases various metrics and trends related to IMDb movies, including ratings, genres, and more.

 ### Key Insights